neurospin-projects/2024_adufournet_sulcus_genetics/TGCC_scripts/AD_ACC/README.rst

 Scripts Folder Overview
 =============

-This directory contains the necessary scripts and configuration files for running your pipeline.
+This directory contains the necessary scripts and configuration files for running the pipeline.
 Below is a description of each file and its purpose.

 File Structure
 -------------------